patrikx3/corifeus/README.md

  [![Build Status](https://travis-ci.org/patrikx3/corifeus.svg?branch=master)](https://travis-ci.org/patrikx3/corifeus)  [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/patrikx3/corifeus/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/patrikx3/corifeus/?branch=master)  [![Code Coverage](https://scrutinizer-ci.com/g/patrikx3/corifeus/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/patrikx3/corifeus/?branch=master)

 ---
-# Corifeus Matrix v1.0.1439-808
+# Corifeus Matrix v1.0.1441-822

 This is an open source project.
 Just code.
-If you like this code, please add a star in GitHub and you really like, you can donate as well.
+If you like this code, please add a star in GitHub and if you really like, you can donate as well.
 Thanks you so much!

 Given, I have my own server, with dynamic IP address, it could happen that the server for about max 5 minutes can not be reachable for the dynamic DNS or very rarely I backup with Clonzilla the SSD or something with the electricity (too much hoovering or cleaning - but I worked on it, so should not happen again), but for some reason, it is not reachable please hang on for 5-30 minutes and it will be back for sure.